News aggregator

-In computing, a news aggregator, also termed a feed aggregator, feed reader, news reader, RSS reader, or simply an aggregator is client software or a web application that aggregates syndicated web content such as online newspapers, blogs, podcasts, and video blogs (vlogs) in one location for easy viewing.
+In computing, a news aggregator, also termed a feed aggregator, content aggregator, feed reader, news reader, or simply an aggregator, is client software or a web application that aggregates digital content such as online newspapers, blogs, podcasts, and video blogs (vlogs) in one location for easy viewing.
 The updates distributed may include journal tables of contents, podcasts, videos, and news items.

+Contemporary news aggregators include MSN, Yahoo!
+News, Feedly, Inoreader, and Mozilla Thunderbird.

 Function

-Visiting many separate websites frequently to find out if the content on the site has been updated can take a long time.
-Aggregation technology helps to consolidate many websites into one page that can show only the new or updated information from many sites.
+Aggregation technology often consolidates (sometimes syndicated) web content into one page that can show only the new or updated information from many sites.
 Aggregators reduce the time and effort needed to regularly check websites for updates, creating a unique information space or personal newspaper.
 Once subscribed to a feed, an aggregator is able to check for new content at user-determined intervals and retrieve the update.
 The content is sometimes described as being pulled to the subscriber, as opposed to pushed with email or IM.
 Unlike recipients of some push information, the aggregator user can easily unsubscribe from a feed.
 The feeds are often in the RSS or Atom formats which use Extensible Markup Language (XML) to structure pieces of information to be aggregated in a feed reader that displays the information in a user-friendly interface.
 Before subscribing to a feed, users have to install either "feed reader" or "news aggregator" applications in order to read it.
 The aggregator provides a consolidated view of the content in one browser display or desktop application.
 "Desktop applications offer the advantages of a potentially richer user interface and of being able to provide some content even when the computer is not connected to the Internet.
 Web-based feed readers offer the great convenience of allowing users to access up-to-date feeds from any Internet-connected computer."
 Although some applications will have an automated process to subscribe to a news feed, the basic way to subscribe is by simply clicking on the web feed icon and/or text link.
 Aggregation features are frequently built into web portal sites, in the web browsers themselves, in email applications, or in application software designed specifically for reading feeds.
 Aggregators with podcasting capabilities can automatically download media files, such as MP3 recordings.
 In some cases, these can be automatically loaded onto portable media players (like iPods) when they are connected to the end-users computer.
 By 2011, so-called RSS narrators appeared, which aggregated text-only news feeds, and converted them into audio recordings for offline listening.
-The syndicated content an aggregator will retrieve and interpret is usually supplied in the form of RSS or other XML-formatted data, such as RDF/XML or Atom.
+The syndicated contents an aggregator will retrieve and interpret is usually supplied in the form of RSS or other XML-formatted data, such as RDF/XML or Atom.